 Explanation Text Section

 The Explanation section, also known as the Solution section, is located directly underneath the Hint Text section.
-This is the section you use to write the solution, which is the in-depth explanation as to how to solve the problem.
+This is the section you use to write the Solution, which is an in-depth explanation as to how to solve the problem.

 The Text Editor in the Explanation section has all of the same buttons as the Text Editor in the Introduction section.
 However, it also includes a button that allows you to create a static graph, which is located next to the Static Molecular Drawing button.